 Mouse tissue histology and histological analysis.
-Mouse proximal duodenal, mid-jejunal, and distal ileal tissue were fixed in 4% (v/v) neutral-buffered paraformaldehyde, embedded in paraffin, and cut into 5 μm transverse sections for various staining experiments.
-Haemotoxylin and eosin (H&E) staining was performed for morphometric analyses (crypt depth, villus height, and crypt density) and Paneth cell count determination.
-Alcian blue (pH 2.5) and eosin staining (AB&E) was performed for goblet cell count determination.
-Paneth cell counts were also determined by immunofluorescent staining of lysozyme.
-Briefly, after deparaffinization and antigen retrieval with citrate buffer (10 mM citric acid, 0.05% (v/v) Tween 20, pH 6.0), sections were blocked with 10% (v/v) normal goat serum in PBS for 1 h at room temperature, incubated with rabbit anti-LYZ primary antibody (1:1000, Abcam, Waltham, MA, cat. ab108508) in PBS with 0.1% (w/v) bovine serum albumin overnight at 4° C, followed by goat anti-rabbit Alexa fluor 594 secondary antibody (1:1000, Invitrogen, Carlsbad, CA, cat.
-A1102) incubation in PBS with 0.1% (w/v) bovine serum albumin for 1 h at room temperature.
-4',6-diamidino-2-phenylindole (DAPI) (0.1 mg/mL in PBS, Invitrogen, cat.
-D1306) was used to visualize nuclei.
-Images were captured using a BX53 Olympus scope (Olympus, Center Valley, PA).
+Mouse proximal duodenal, midjejunal, and distal ileal tissue were fixed in 4% (v/v) neutral-buffered paraformaldehyde, embedded in paraffin, and cut into 5 μm transverse sections for various staining experiments.
+H&E staining was performed for morphometric analyses (crypt depth, villus height, and crypt density) and Paneth cell count determination.
+Alcian blue (pH 2.5) and eosin (AB&E) staining was performed for goblet cell count determination.
+Paneth cell counts were also determined by immunofluorescence staining of lysozyme.
+Briefly, after deparaffinization and antigen retrieval with citrate buffer (10 mM citric acid, 0.05% [v/v] Tween 20, pH 6.0), sections were blocked with 10% (v/v) normal goat serum in PBS for 1 hour at room temperature, incubated with rabbit anti-LYZ primary antibody (1:1,000, Abcam, clone EPR2994[2], catalog ab108508) in PBS with 0.1% (w/v) BSA overnight at 4°C, followed by goat anti-rabbit Alexa Fluor 594 secondary antibody (1:1,000, Invitrogen, catalog A-11012) incubation in PBS with 0.1% (w/v) BSA for 1 hour at room temperature.
+DAPI (0.1 mg/ $^{\prime}$ mL in PBS, Invitrogen, catalog D1306) was used to visualize nuclei.
+Images were captured using a BX53 Olympus scope (Olympus).
 Paraffin embedding, sectioning, and tissue staining with H&E and AB&E were performed by the Animal Health Diagnostic Care Histology Laboratory at Cornell University.
-Images were analyzed for histomorphometric measurements and cell counts with ImageJ software.
+Images were analyzed for histomorphometric measurements, and cell counts were analyzed with ImageJ software (NIH).
 At least 10 intact, well-sectioned crypts and 10 intact, well-sectioned villi were used for acquiring histomorphometric measurements and cell counts.

-Human patient tissue histology and histological analyses.
-Two pathologists (LCZ and SB) independently and blindly graded the inflammatory activity (x400) of ileal H&E stained sections using the following criteria.
-High degree of inflammation: neutrophilic activity on 7-10/10 high power fields; Intermediate degree of inflammation: neutrophilic activity on 3-6/10 high power fields; low degree of inflammation: neutrophilic activity on 0-2/10 high power fields.
-Using brightfield images at x600 magnification, the crypt base eosinophilic granulated Paneth cells of at least 10 well-oriented crypts with fully discernible crypt bottoms were counted.
+Patient tissue histology and histological analyses.
+Two pathologists independently and blindly graded the inflammatory activity (×400) of ileal H&E-stained sections using the following criteria: high degree of inflammation, neutrophilic activity on 7-10/10 high-power fields; intermediate degree of inflammation, neutrophilic activity on 3-6/10 high-power fields; low degree of inflammation, neutrophilic activity on 0-2/10 high-power fields.
+Using bright-field images at ×600 magnification, the crypt base eosinophilic granulated Paneth cells of at least 10 well-oriented crypts with fully discernible crypt bottoms were counted.

 Statistics.
 R software version 4.1.0 was used for these data analyses.
-All small RNA annotation and quantification was conducted through miRquant54.
-RNA-seq and small RNA-seq data were analyzed for differential expression using DESeq257, with p-values FDR adjusted for statistical significance.
-Significance of differential expression in RT-qPCR experiments was assessed using Student's t test (unpaired, 2-tailed) to compare 2 groups of independent samples.
-Multinomial logistic regression analysis also was performed using R software and p-values were adjusted using FDR.
+All smRNA annotation and quantification was conducted through miRquant (57).
+RNA-Seq and smRNA-Seq data were analyzed for differential expression using DESeq2 (60), with the Wald test used for hypothesis testing when comparing 2 groups and P values FDR adjusted for statistical significance.
+Significance of differential expression in qPCR experiments was assessed using Student's t test (unpaired, 2 tailed) to compare 2 groups of independent samples.
+If we were unable to assume normality in the data set, a nonparametric test (Mann-Whitney U) was used.
+Multinomial logistic regression analysis also was performed using R software, and P values were adjusted using FDR.
 All statistical tests used are detailed in the figure legends.
-P-values < 0.05 are considered statistically significant.
-NS = not significant, = p<0.05, = p<0.01, = p<0.001.
-In figure panels, unless otherwise noted, quantitative data are reported as an average of biological replicates \pm standard error of the mean for all mice studies.
-For human samples, quantitative data are reported with standard deviation.
+P < 0.05 was considered statistically significant.
+In figure panels, unless otherwise noted, quantitative data are reported as an average of biological replicates \pm SEM for all mouse studies.
+For human samples, quantitative data are reported as mean \pm SD.